 12 For just as the body is one and has many members, and all the members of the body, though many, are one body, so it is with Christ.
 13 For in one Spirit we were all baptized into one body—Jews or Greeks, slaves[d] or free—and all were made to drink of one Spirit.

 14 For the body does not consist of one member but of many.
 15 If the foot should say, “Because I am not a hand, I do not belong to the body,” that would not make it any less a part of the body.
 16 And if the ear should say, “Because I am not an eye, I do not belong to the body,” that would not make it any less a part of the body.
 17 If the whole body were an eye, where would be the sense of hearing?
-If the whole body were an ear, where would be the sense of smell?
-18 But as it is, God arranged the members in the body, each one of them, as he chose.
+Where would the sense of smell be if the whole body were an ear?
+18 But as it is, God arranged the members in the body, each of them as he chose.
 19 If all were a single member, where would the body be?
 20 As it is, there are many parts,[e] yet one body.

 And I will show you a still more excellent way.